Acute Kidney Injury

 • Blood clots in the veins and arteries of the kidneys

-• Cholesterol deposits that block blood flow in the kidneys
+• Cholesterol deposits blocking blood flow in the kidneys

 • Glomerulonephritis

-• Medications like chemotherapy drugs, antibiotics, radiocontrast agents
+• Nephrotoxic medications such as chemotherapy drugs, antibiotics, and radiocontrast agents

 • Kidney stones